 We offer an annual student survey, as well as occasional topical surveys, and our exit survey, which is a graduation requirement.
 We share the results with the dean, associate deans, departments, and student organization leadership and we also use them to shape future Student Town Hall meetings.

 We want to know how things are going.
 Each fall, we ask all students to take 10 minutes to tell us what we're doing well and how we can improve.
 Help us develop and maintain high quality programs and services.
-Look for our next survey in the fall of 2019.

 One of the graduation requirements for all Pitt Public Health students is completing our Exit Survey.
 This survey is anonymous and meant to be taken as close to the end of your program as possible.
 Thoughtful responses to this survey are important as we strive to improve our students’ experience.
 Details on the survey are available on the graduation informaiton page.